PHPWatch/is_countable-polyfill/README.md

 # PHP 7.3 is_countable polyfill
 A trivial yet functional polyfill for PHP 7.3 `is_countable()` function.

+**This polyfill is now archived and is marked as abandoned.
+PHP 7.3 is quite old, and it is highly recommended to simply upgrade to PHP 8 or later, which should leave no reason to use this polyfill.
+Thank you for using/considering this polyfill.**

 ## Installation
 You can use composer to install this polyfill: